syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/events.md

 # Events in ##Platform_Name## HeatMap Chart Component

-This section describes the HeatMap chart control event, which occurs when the required actions are performed.
+This section describes the HeatMap chart event, which occurs when the required actions are performed.

 ## CellClick